standarddynamics/to-do-list/README.md

 # Before starting...

-I've used Vite for asset building and used Bootstrap icons so be for starting the app please run:
+I've used Vite for asset building and used Bootstrap icons so before starting the app please run:

 `npm install && npm run build`